tmfg/digitraffic/pages/tieliikenne-en.md

 [```http://tie.digitraffic.fi/api/v1/data/weight-restrictions-datex2/{situationId}```](http://tie.digitraffic.fi/api/v1/data/weight-restrictions-datex2/{situationId})

 Weight restrictions use the TMC location information to identify the affected area or location of the weight restriction.
+Get detailed location description from [here](tmc-data).

 Dates are include in multiple formats.
 Under published tag, there is utc and localtime fields that are in UTC (Zulu) time.
 Other times are in local time